 Discuss Your Financial Weaknesses

 Are you carrying a lot of credit card debt that your spouse doesn’t know about?
 Are you hiding purchases from your spouse to avoid a fight about money?
 Is your credit score less than desirable?
 You have to be upfront and honest with your partner about your financials before they become a not so great discovery later in your relationship.
+For financial peace with your spouse:

 If you’re on the other side of the fence and have great credit, low debt, and budget like it’s your business, good for you.
 When you find out your partner is just the opposite, try not to judge.
 Find common ground and set expectations.
 Together you can both come up with a plan to address the weaknesses.
 A lot of money management comes from the way we were brought up.
 We watch and learn and if our parents didn’t practice healthy money management, perhaps those same habits are learned and passed down.